Probate Q&A Series

 Detailed Answer

 North Carolina law lets a surviving spouse claim a year’s allowance of personal property from a deceased spouse’s estate.
 Under N.C.
-Gen. Stat. § 30-15, a spouse may take up to $30,000 in personal property, including motor vehicles, outside formal probate within one year of the decedent’s death.
-This approach speeds up vehicle transfer and avoids probate delays.
+Gen. Stat. § 30-15, a spouse may take up to $60,000 in personal property, including motor vehicles, outside formal probate within one year of the decedent’s death.
+This approach may speed up vehicle transfer.

 To use the year’s allowance for a vehicle, follow these key principles:

-• Election Timing: File your written election for the year’s allowance in the clerk of superior court’s office in the county where the decedent lived.
+• Election Timing: File your petition for the year’s allowance with the clerk of superior court in the county where the decedent lived.
 You must act within one year of death.

-• Title Transfer Process: After election, take the following documents to the North Carolina Division of Motor Vehicles (DMV): certified copy of the death certificate, the original vehicle title, a completed Year’s Allowance Affidavit (Form MVR-628), and a DMV application for title.
+• Title Transfer Process: After the allowance is assigned, take the following documents to the North Carolina Division of Motor Vehicles (DMV): certified copy of the death certificate, the original vehicle title, the clerk’s order assigning the year’s allowance, and a DMV application for title.
 You also must show valid photo ID.

-• Statutory Authority for Titles: The DMV issues a new title under N.C.
-Gen. Stat. § 20-71.
-Submit your paperwork and pay the standard title transfer fee.
-The DMV will list you as sole owner.
+• Statutory Authority for Titles: Submit your paperwork and pay the standard title fee.
+The DMV will issue title based on the documents establishing your ownership interest.

-By making the year’s allowance election, you simplify the retitling process.
-You avoid court-appointed involvement and speed ownership transfer.
-Ensure you value vehicles accurately and track amounts against the $30,000 limit.
+By making a timely claim for the year’s allowance, you may simplify the retitling process.
+Ensure you value vehicles accurately and track amounts against the $60,000 limit.

 Checklist for Surviving Spouse Vehicle Transfer under Year’s Allowance